-In coordination with residents of Impacted Communities, workers, business/industry, and the appropriate agencies, develop and implement a plan to transition from petroleum refining and other highly polluting industries to just, equitable, and clean industries that offer living-wage jobs.
-The plan should address site remediation responsibilities, timelines, and strategies to improve the health, safety, infrastructure, job opportunities, and revenue opportunities during the shift to a clean energy, zero emission economy, paying special attention to helping develop new opportunities for how Impacted Communities will realize economic, health, and other benefits.
-SC-A1.2 affect Impacted Communities.
+The plan should address site remediation responsibilities, along with timelines, and strategies to improve the health, safety, infrastructure, job opportunities, and revenue opportunities during the shift-transition toward a clean energy, net-zero emission economy, paying special attention to helping develop new opportunities for how Impacted Communities will realize economic, health, educational, and other benefits.

 With input from residents of Impacted Communities, develop criteria to be used in the project review process to evaluate how new development supports the County's environmental justice and health goals and the environmental justice and health-related community goals identified in the applicable community profile.
-SC-A1.3

-Revise the hazard scoring system in the Industrial Safety Ordinance to increase the score for projects that negatively SC-A1.4
+Revise the hazard scoring system in the Industrial Safety Ordinance to increase the hazard scores for projects with potential to adversely that negatively affect Impacted Communities, as well as address ambiguities and antiquated terminology that complicate administration of the ordinance.

-Upon each review of the General Plan [will cross reference a Land Use Element action related to regular reviews of the General Plan], review health outcomes data for Impacted Communities to evaluate the effectiveness of the County's environmental justice policies.
-During this review, assess any updated information related to the delineation of Impacted Communities in Contra Costa County.
-Based on these reviews, update the map of Impacted Communities and environmental justice-related goals, policies, and actions accordingly.
-SC-A1.5
+Upon each review of the General Plan [will cross reference asee Land Use Element aAction LU-A##related to regular reviews of the General Plan), review health outcomes data for Impacted Communities to evaluate the effectiveness of the County's environmental justice policies.
+During this review, and assess any updated information related to the delineation of Impacted Communities in Contra Costa County, Based on these reviews, update the map of Impacted Communities and environmental justice-related goals, policies, and actions accordingly.

 As part of the General Plan annual progress report to the Board of Supervisors, describe specific efforts to implement the General Plan policies and actions in each Impacted Community.
-SC-A1.6
+Develop metrics/indicators for evaluating the effectiveness of the County's environmental justice policies and actions and include these in the report.

-Submit a report to the Board of Supervisors on the feasibility of creating, participating in, or attracting a public bank or other types of economic development and wealth-building tools to support local interests and community development in Impacted Communities.
-SC-A1.7
+Submit a report to the Board of Supervisors on the feasibility of creating, and/or participating in public-private partnerships, community land trusts, and, or attracting a public bank or other types of economic development and wealth-building tools to support local interests and community development in Impacted Communities.

-Establish a process for the County to identify seed grants, micro loans, or similar funding available to community-based organizations or public-private partners to support improvements in Impacted Communities, such as murals and planting strips.
-SC-A1.8
+Establish a process for the County to assist with obtaining easily accessed financial support, such as mini-identify seed grants, micro loans, or similar funding available to for community-based organizations or public-private partners to support physical improvements in Impacted Communities, such as murals, vegetative buffers, and planting strips.